Hub-of-all-Things/doc/source/index.md

 ### Creating a Unit of Measurement

-You should create a new `Unit of Measurement` for every set of values you want to be associated with that Unit of Measurement.
+You should create a new `Unit of Measurement` for every set of Values you want to be associated with that Unit of Measurement.
 For example, you might want to have "kilograms" and "grams" for weight Units of Measurement.
 To create a new `Unit of Measurement`, the API request body should contain its `name` and it should be posted to `/type/unitofmeasurement` endpoint.
 The new Unit of Measurement ID and times when it was created as well as updated will be recorded automatically and included in the response.

 > Example of creating a new Unit of Measurement: